NVIDIA-AI-IOT/deepstream_reference_apps/senet/apps/trt-senet/README.md

   1. Update the TENSORRT_INSTALL_DIR, OPENCV_INSTALL_DIR, and cuda directory in `Makefile.config` file present in the main directory.

-  2. Set the kIMAGE_DATASET_DIR to the path of the ImageNet dataset directory in the `senet/lib/network_config.cpp` file.
+  2. Set the kIMAGE_DATASET_DIR to the path of the ImageNet dataset directory in the `lib/network_config.cpp` file.

   3. [OPTIONAL] Update the paths of the and .wts file and other network parameters in senet/lib/network_config.cpp file if required.

 ## Building and running the trt-se-resnet50-app ##
-  1. Go to the `senet/apps/trt-senet` directory and run the following command to build the trt-senet-app

-        make

-  2. The trt-senet-app located at `senet/apps/trt-senet` is a standalone app, which does inference on test images listed in the eval.txt file in the ImageNet dataset directory.
+  1. he trt-senet-app located at `apps/trt-senet/build` is a standalone app, which does inference on test images listed in the eval.txt file in the ImageNet dataset directory.

       This app has two important parameters--kBATCHSIZE and kPRECISION present in the `network_config.cpp` file that can set the batch size and precision respectively.

       To use different batch size, set the kBATCHSIZE parameter to the desired value.
 The default value is 1.
       To use the INT8 mode, set the kPRECISION parameter to "kINT8".
 The default value is "kFLOAT".
+   2.

-      Execute the trt-se-resnet50-app by running the following command from the `senet/apps/trt-senet` directory
+      Run the following command to build/install the trt-senet-app using cmake and execute the app.

-                `$ ./trt-se-resnet50-app`
+        ```
+        $ cd apps/trt-senet
+        $ mkdir build && cd build
+        $ cmake -D OPENCV_ROOT=/path/to/opencv-4.0.1/ -D TRT_SDK_ROOT=/path/to/TensorRT -D CMAKE_BUILD_TYPE=Release ..
+        $ make
+        $ make && sudo make install
+        $ cd ../../../
+        $ trt-senet-app
+        ```

-  3. After running the app successfully, TensorRT engine file will be stored under `senet/data/SE-ResNet50-Engines` by default.
+  3. After running the app successfully, TensorRT engine file will be stored under `senet/data` by default.
   We can use this TensorRT engine file to do inference using Deepstream later.

 ## Inference Performance ##